Skip to main content

 Requirements for N-Shot Examples

-Format consistency Your examples must match the format of your incoming data:
+Format consistency Your reference examples must match the format of your incoming data:

 • Same sampling rate